TomGemoets/Active_calibration/README.md

 - Create a scatter plot of the 3D coordinates.

 If you would like to contribute, modify, improve the script, give feedbacks, I'll be happy to hearing from you.
 Please leave an Issue or a pull request.

+## Note

+If you are working with an apple machine : faites attention à avoir folder, filename_extansion = self.list_image[0].split('/',1) à la ligne 19 de fourphase.py
+If you are working with Windows : faites attention à avoir folder, filename_extansion = self.list_image[0].split('\\',1) à la ligne 19 de fourphase.py